vtoth13/slot-game-viki/README.md

 - Python 3.9.6
 - colorama library (install via `pip install colorama`)
 - simple term menu (install via `pip install simple-term-menu`)

-## How to Play

-1. **Start the game**: Click this [link](https://dashboard.heroku.com/apps/slot-game-viki/deploy/github) or copy this text: `https://dashboard.heroku.com/apps/slot-game-viki/deploy/github` and paste it into your browser's address bar.
-2. **Run the program**: As soon as the page is loaded, click 'RUN PROGRAM'.
-3. **Introduce yourself**: Follow the prompts to introduce yourself to the program.
-4. **Learn the rules**: Read and understand the rules presented.
-5. **Play the game**: Type the words and numbers according to the instructions and hit 'Enter' on your keyboard to try your luck.
-6. **Play again**: Play one more time with different amounts for even more fun.
-7. **Quit the game**: When you're done, choose "Quit" and send the link to this program to your friends!

-## User Stories

-1. As a player, I want to be able to deposit money into the game so that I can start playing with a balance.

-2. As a player, I want to learn the rules of the game so that I can understand how to play effectively.

-3. As a player, I want to be able to place bets on multiple lines to increase my chances of winning.

-4. As a player, I want the game to display the outcome of each spin clearly so that I can see if I've won or lost.

-5. As a player, I want to have a user-friendly interface with clear instructions so that I can easily navigate and enjoy the game.

-6. As a player, I want to be able to quit the game so that I can stop playing when I'm finished.

 ## Technologies Used